Frequently Asked Questions

-GraphQL is ideal for content delivery because it allows clients to specify exactly what data they need, reducing over-fetching and under-fetching compared to traditional REST APIs.
-This leads to more efficient bandwidth usage, faster data retrieval, and improved application performance, especially on mobile devices or in environments with limited bandwidth.
-(Source: Hygraph Blog)
+GraphQL is ideal for content delivery because it allows clients to specify exactly what data they need in a single query, reducing both over-fetching and under-fetching compared to REST APIs.
+This leads to more efficient bandwidth usage and faster data retrieval, especially important for mobile and web applications.
+GraphQL also enables combining multiple resource requests into one, simplifying client-side data management and reducing latency.
+Note: While GraphQL improves efficiency, it requires careful schema design and may introduce complexity for teams unfamiliar with its concepts.
+Source

 How does Hygraph use GraphQL for content delivery?